d2s/Documentation/about.md

 permalink: /about/
 ---

 This is the documentation of RsyncOSX GUI for `rsync` and RcloneOSX GUI for `rclone`.
+Index of [RsyncOSX documentation](/AboutRsyncOSX).

 ### Issues, missing features and enhancements